 China’s Growth Prospects

 China’s per capita GDP has grown extraordinarily quickly over the last few decades.
 It is unlikely that China will be able to maintain these growth rates, but likely that it will continue to grow faster than more established Asian economies like Japan and Taiwan.
-If both of these projections are correct, there is still a lot of uncertainty about China’s future growth.
+Even if both of these projections are correct, there is still a lot of uncertainty about China’s future growth.
 The best way to understand China’s growth prospects is to examine the causes of China’s past growth, and to ask whether they are still active.

 Undoing the Misallocation of Resources

 The main reason for China’s rapid growth in the 1980s and 1990s was the wretchedness of Maoist economic policies.
 Collectivized agriculture, stagnant SOEs and the suppression of free enterprise, the pursuit of capital-intensive industry in a country whose principal advantage was cheap labour — these factors meant that China employed its resources in a very inefficient fashion.
 In the terminology of introductory economics, China was deep inside the production possibility frontier rather than on the frontier.
-An efficient country has to push out the frontier in order to grow; all China needed to do was get to the frontier.
+An efficient country has to push out the frontier in order to grow; all China needed to do was move towards the frontier.

 Adam Smith believed that people have a “propensity to truck, barter, and exchange.”
 If left alone, their profit-seeking behaviour will take the economy to the production possibility, or at least close to it.
 The successes of “reform and opening” were largely a matter of the government choosing to leave people alone.
 The rejection of Hua Guofeng’s ten-year plan was a decision to not undertake investments that private entrepreneurs would have scorned.
 The household responsibility system was an initiative of the farmers themselves, appearing when the government gave them more freedom to organize their own work.
 Free enterprise became the most important contributor to economic growth when the government stopped suppressing it.
 The special thing about Special Economic Zones was that they were exempt from an array of taxes, restrictions, and interventions.
 The SOEs were rationalized when the government gave them more control over their own activities, and when it allowed failing SOEs to actually fail.